Hagia Sophia Entrance Fee 2019

 Hagia Sophia have been in the heart of Istanbul Old City for 1500 years.
-This marvel of ancient architecture, considered as one of the most important historic sight in the world.
-Used as the major temple of the city by Byzantine Empire (as a Church), and Ottoman Empire (as a Mosque) for hundreds of years.
+This marvel of ancient architecture, considered as one of the most important historical sight in the world.
+The Hagia Sophia (meaning Holy Wisdom) had been the primary temple in the Byzantine’s Constantinople (as a Church), Ottoman’s Istanbul (as a Mosque) for hundreds of years.
+Nowadays it’s a museum that represents both religions.

 Hagia Sophia (Church) In The Byzantine Period